 - Access to energy, commodities, and technology.

 The student will write a Policy Briefing Memo that is a summary of facts pertaining to an issue and includes a suggested course of action.
 The student will gain the origin of the idea from the Friedman book.
 The paper will consist of a precise statement or set of instructions intended to inform another individual who may have solicited assistance to study and make recommendations on a matter.
 For example, an executive assistant may provide a briefing paper to a manager or chairperson for a board meeting.
 As the term suggests, briefing papers are short and succinct.
 Usually written in outline format, a briefing paper must be 1–3 pages.
 The student’s briefing paper must provide a summary of an issue, explain a situation that needs correcting, identify any political, cultural, social, and/or financial implications, and recommend a course of action, including arguments for and against the suggested action.
-At least 7 connections to a geopolitical framework must be communicated, and 5–6 references to the book must be included.
-The Policy Briefing Memo must follow current Turabian format.
+At least 7 geopolitically relevant elements must be emphasized , and 5–6 references to the book must be included.
+The Policy Briefing Memo must follow current APA format.